-CALIBR Menu Parameter Choices Description Level 2 subme nus WZERO Display and edit the zero calibration A/D count value.
+CALIBR Menu CALIBR Menu Parameter Choices Description Level 2 subme nus WZERO Display and edit the zero calibration A/D count value.
+DO NOT adjust this value after WSPAN has been set!
 WVAL Display and edit the test weight value.
 WSPAN Display and edit the span calibration A/D count value.
 REZERO Press Enter to remove an offset value from the zero and span calibrations.
 Use this parameter only after WZERO and WSPAN have been set.
 See Section 4.1 on page 24 for more information about using this parameter.